Eyjafja/packs_slon2023/README.md

-# Program that packs the specified polygon, written in C++ using sfml on Slon summer school.
+# Program that packs the specified polygon.
 ## How to install:

 1. install a g++, make, git and sfml